pfarmer/ansible-bootstrap-perf/README.md

-# ansible-bootstrap
+# ansible-bootstrap-perf

-A simple Ansible bootstrap for me Ubuntu 14.04 build.
+A simple Ansible bootstrap for my Ubuntu 14.04 build.

 As root: